-It quickly became the most-watched game trailer ever released on both Twitter and YouTube and despite some early leaks that showed the game in a not-so-flattering alpha state, that didn’t stop people from getting blown away by the new look at Vice City.
+Rockstar has officially revealed Grand Theft Auto VI, and people are excited about it.
+It quickly became the most-watched game trailer ever released on Twitter and YouTube.
+Despite some early leaks showing the game in a not-so-flattering alpha state, that didn’t stop people from getting blown away by the new look at Vice City.
+If you’re as excited as many, you might feel that itch to start the hype train rolling, and here are just a few ways to do that.

-Link – Pixabay License
+Link: Pixabay License

 Get back to Vice City

-One of the standout features of GTA VI is the return of Vice City, Rockstar’s answer to Miami, but with everything dialed up to 11.
-A great way to prepare for it is to revisit the 2002 release, Grand Theft Auto: Vice City, which quite recently got a re-release for the remastered collection, and even got released through Netflix games on mobile (yes, if you have a Netflix account, you get some games with it.)
+One of the standout features of GTA VI is the return of Vice City, Rockstar’s answer to Miami, but with everything dialled up to 11.
+A great way to prepare for it is to revisit the 2002 release, Grand Theft Auto: Vice City, which quite recently got a re-release for the remastered collection and even got released through Netflix games on mobile (yes, if you have a Netflix account, you get some games with it.)

-See GTA as it is, now
+See GTA as it is now

-If you want a better idea of what GTA VI is more likely to look, like compared to a remastered PS2 game, then GTA V isn’t all that old.
+If you want a better idea of what GTA VI is more likely to look like compared to a remastered PS2 game, then GTA V isn’t all that old.

 If you’re a little late to the party, GTA modded accounts can let you start the game with a boosted account.
-As such, you can get all the money that you need to access a lot of the mid and late-game content, rather than having to work your way up from scratch.
+As such, you can get all the money that you need to access a lot of the mid- and late-game content rather than having to work your way up from scratch.

 Play Rockstar’s latest masterpiece